kairosdb/kairosdb/src/docs/kairosdevelopment/Plugins.rst

 -------------------------------
 What do you do if you have a plugin that includes some client library that requires some old version of guava that conflicts with what is in Kairos?
-Simply place your plugin in a folder of the same name along with all of its dependencies.
-Kairos will load the plugin using an isolated class loader so you have have your own version of guava.
+You can optionally specify a location to load your plugin from by specifying the kairosdb.service_folder.[your_plugin_name] property.
+When you specify this property Kairos will use a new ClassLoader to load your jar and dependencies.

 	**Note:** The one downside of this is that you cannot use the method above where by properties are loaded from your jar before the external properties file (chicken